 It’s been years now since my graduation, and I’ve tried other sports as well.
 As I advanced in my chosen career, I noticed that I’ve become less competitive in the contact sports.
 Golf is now getting to be an interesting option.
 I used to look at golf with disdain, believing that the sport was a sleeper.
 But now, I’m starting to eat my words.

 My early introduction and initial fascination for sports eventually turned into something short of fanatical involvement and commitment.
 And all this would not have been made possible without the inspiration provided by my Papa.
-He was always there to give me encouragement and coaching, particularly with those frustrating defeats that also came my way.
-He was there to guide me, and he taught me sportsmanship and many more virtues in man’s basic wisdom.
+He was always there to give me encouragement and coaching, particularly with those frustrating trials and losses that also came my way.
+He was there to guide me, and he taught me sportsmanship and many more virtues to enrich my inner being.
 He was there to imbibe in me the discipline and character that would nurture me, not just in sports, but in life in general.